yaskovdev/blog/_posts/2020-01-20-why-i-like-living-in-tallinn.md

 Electronic signature makes it possible to save time by signing documents online.
 No need to go to by person and put an analog signature on a paper.
 You can even start your own company without leaving your apartment.

 Public transport goes strictly by schedule, covers pretty much all the places and is free for ones who have Tallinn registration.
-The size of the city, however, often allows you to go by foot, everything is really close to each other.
+The compact size of the city, however, often allows you to go by foot, everything is really close to each other.

 Due to the small amount of people in the city, the traffic jam is not huge even in a rush hour.
 Physical queues are also a rare thing here.